-There was one application for demolition of buildings in conservation areas.
-This was for the removal of part of an existing front boundary wall.
-It was determined that the works would have no significant impact on the character and appearance of Uppermill Conservation Area.
+There was one application for demolition of buildings in a conservation area.
+This was for the removal of a single storey addition as part of an application for the conversion of a building.
+It was considered that this would improve the building's appearance and allow a better contribution to the character of Lees Conservation Area.